 This would give you three crucial things.
-A deeper knowledge of the field, better opportunities for you, and make progress in your career a faster process.
+A deeper knowledge of the field, better opportunities for you, and making progress in your career a faster process.

 How To Become a Music Director

-Before you become a music director, you first need to have a solid foundation of music itself.
-Start off by learning to play multiple instruments.
+Before you become a music director, you first need to have a solid foundation in music itself.
+Start by learning to play multiple instruments.
 It’s also beneficial if you know how to sing as well.
 Along with that, get into learning music theory.

 A big part of being a music director is familiarising yourself with the environments you might perform under someday.
 This includes choirs, musicals, and live performances.
 You will realize that there are different types of music directors.
 Once you figure out what kind you want to become, the path towards it becomes much clearer.